 At the other end of the spectrum, millions of American families were at risk of losing their homes.
 A study published by the Aspen Institute in August found that if conditions of the pandemic did not change, 29% to 43% of renters could be at risk of eviction by the end of 2020.
 By summer’s end, more than 20 million renters had lost their jobs and were no longer covered by unemployment insurance benefits.
 Plus, government-mandated eviction moratoriums only covered 30% of renters.
 The federal moratorium was extended several times.
 When it expires, all back rent will be due.

 Evicted families have usually exhausted all resources before losing their homes.
 As a result, they are more likely to experience homelessness, increasing the challenges associated with finding a job.
 Evictions also hurt property owners, as without rental income, they may struggle to pay mortgages and risk foreclosure or bankruptcy.

 Stimulus Spending and Debt

-The Congressional Budget Office (CBO) said that, as a result, the 2020 federal budget deficit will skyrocket to a record $3.3 trillion, more than three times the 2019 deficit.
-As the year nears its end, and several aid programs for Americans near expiration, lawmakers are working to reach a deal on a new coronavirus relief package.
+The Congressional Budget Office (CBO) said that, as a result, the 2020 federal budget deficit would skyrocket to a record $3.3 trillion, more than three times the 2019 deficit.
+The CBO also predicts that the 2021 budget deficit will be $2.3 trillion, the second largest since 1945.